Hardcore "Rock n Roll" DepthKit Studio Field Test

 - combined MP4 Clips -> for direct use through the depthkit Unity plugins

 Of course, all the different sizes

 I tested the Unity Plugin workflows ...

 I even tested importing an old 6-sensor recording and exporting this old project to see how fast and proper the new cleaning and exporting results are.

-Speed-wise, my main volumetric recording machine is definitely faster, but the second one can do all the functions as well, only it takes a bit longer ...
+Speed-wise, my main volumetric recording machine is faster, but the second one can do all the functions as well; it only takes a bit longer.